petiibhuzah/golang-blockchain/README.md

 - Mining appears slow: lower `Difficulty` in `blockchain/proof.go` for faster demos.
 - Reset the chain: delete `./tmp/blocks` and rerun to recreate genesis.
 - Closing the DB: ensure the program exits normally, or explicitly close `chain.Database` in your own code.

+Wallet tips
+- If `listaddresses` shows nothing on a fresh repo, run `createwallet` first — the wallet file is created lazily.
+- If you delete `./tmp/wallet.data`, you will lose access to previously generated addresses and any funds sent to them in your local chain.